susanyang17/doc/dev-ref/Features_and_Usages.md

 `since 3.9.0`

-ZSS can display conditional formatting of an Excel file.
+Keikai can display conditional formatting of an Excel file.
 This feature allows you to highlight a cell with a certain color according to the cell's value like the "Income" column below: ![ center](/assets/images/dev-ref/zss-essentials-conditionalFormatting.png " center")